top of page

 Water submetering refers to secondary meters installed after the main water meter.
 These individual meters measure the actual water usage of each tenant in multifamily communities or commercial properties.

 With a water submetering system, property owners can accurately bill residents based on their actual water consumption.
-It promotes fairness and accountability among tenants.
-It also helps property managers understand where water is being used across different residential and commercial units.
-This information empowers them to find ways to reduce a property's water consumption and better manage the community's water.
+This technology for property management promotes fairness and accountability among tenants.

 What Are the Different Types of Water Submetering Systems?